 Pilates is cruel.
 Here’s what happens when you only think you have core strength.
-And why we must learn to “zip it”!
+And why we must learn to “zip it”!by admin

 My insides hurt.
 A few weeks ago I started going to a Pilates class (Cassandra’s Absolute Pilates) devoted to moves that will help us ride better.
 I also have a nagging hip and lower back issue I’ve been trying to resolve, and these Pilates exercises seem to be helping.